balkrishan99/scanbuddy-pro/public/downloads/assembly-guide.md

 ## Introduction

 Welcome to the ScanBuddy-Pro assembly guide.
-This document will walk you through building your own open-source 3D laser scanner.
+This document will walk you through building your own 3D laser scanner.
 Estimated assembly time: 2-3 hours.

 ---